-Figure 1 is inaccurate in one way: our queues will be generic, so the data field contains data of type void\.
+Figure 1 is inaccurate in one way: our queues will be generic, so the data field contains data of type void.
 Therefore, the data field at the front of the second queue could not actually contain the number 8.
-At best, it could contain an int\, pointing to allocated memory containing the number 8.
+At best, it could contain an int, pointing to allocated memory containing the number 8.
 Unlike other data structures like hash sets, we do allow the generic pointers in a queue to be NULL.

-Task 1 (2 points) In queue.c1, implement the specification function is\queue(Q) according to the specification above.
+Task 1 (2 points) In queue.c1, implement the specification function is_queue(Q) according to the specification above.
+You may find it simpler to write is_segment recursively.